-Who has your keys?
-This is a question that every homeowner should ask themselves.
+Who has my keys?
+Should I rekey?
+These are questions that every homeowner should ask themselves.

 Moving into a new home is both exciting and stressful.
 Working with realtors, movers, and home inspectors – it can be overwhelming.
 It’s not surprising that one of the most overlooked aspects of moving is security.